 After our recent tour, I told Karen we needed to watch some of the movies shot at Kualoa Ranch.
 Like a “Fan,” I wanted to see the scenes and know I was there!

 As a guy who loves technology, I wanted to see how different the shots look from the actual location.
 I couldn’t believe that production sets used Styrofoam to make many props.
 Hollywood can make anything look magic!

 Best Of Kualoa Experience Conclusion

-Having visited Kualoa Ranch twice and taken four of its adventure tours, I am more impressed than ever with what they offer.
-Granted, the cost can quickly add up if you are a family of four or more.
+Having visited the ranch twice and taken four Kualoa Ranch tours, I am more impressed with what they offer than ever.
+Granted, the cost can quickly increase if you are a family of four or more.

-Karen and I had a full day of excitement and adventure, which costs USD 150 pp. I think that’s pretty good value and comparable to any other high-end attraction.
+Karen and I had a full day of excitement and adventure, which cost USD 150 pp. That’s pretty good value and comparable to any other high-end attraction.

 Note that the tours are generally not wheelchair accessible, which may be a barrier for some families or couples.
-However, you could remain on the buses and still have lots of fun.
+However, you could stay on the buses and have lots of fun.

 I hope this review was helpful for you and lets you make the same decision we did with Kualoa Ranch.